Yangxiaoz/My_Doc/README.md

-# TJU-ECC_Doc
+# TJU-ECC_EdgeAI Doc

-Summary of knowledge on heterogeneous computing acceleration in the field of AI
+Summary of knowledge on edge computing acceleration in the field of AI

 ## 说明